itscrystalline/ocassion/README.md

 ## Installation

-Currently, the only to install is with `cargo install`.
-(TBA: grabbing from github releases or `cargo binstall`)
+Currently, you can grab the [latest release](https://github.com/itscrystalline/ocassion/releases/latest).
+You can also run `cargo install ocassion` or `cargo binstall ocassion` and it will be avaliable in your `PATH`.

 ## Configuration